Mental Health and Wellbeing Support Line

 - When Counsellors are consulting or in the course of supervision (your identity and the identity of other parties involved will be concealed in this instance)

-You may choose to access the Mental Health and Wellbeing Support line anonymously.
+You may choose to access the crisis support line anonymously.
 However, if during the interaction we identify that there is a serious risk of harm to you or another person, then we may need to identify you or disclose information (such as your phone number) to emergency services in order to protect you or others.